The port of Helsinki

 Helsinki was home to some of the most famous designers and architects in the world, including Eero Saarinen and Alvar Aalto.
 It continues to be one of the design capitals of the world.

+Then, check out one of the countless coffee shops on the streets around the district.
+Finnish people drink the most coffee per capita in the world, so they know how to serve a good brew.
 For one of the most popular and top-quality coffee shops in town, try Kaffa.
 It’s a premium coffee roastery with friendly, knowledgeable staff, a roaster on the premises, and some of the best brewed beans in Helsinki.

 In the Design District neighborhood, you can also try DaebakCafetino, or Enchante Cafe.
 See if you can order a Korvapuust, or traditional Finnish cinnamon buns, along with your hot coffee.